midwatch/tgb-notebook/notebook/8._spitballing/d._vehicles/armored_suburban.rst

 Armored Suburban
 =======================================

+High Level Details:

-Cost over $300K
+- Cost over $300K (base vehicle and armoring)
-1/2" Steel armor plate
+- 1/2" steel armor plate
-3" balistic glass
+- 3" ballistic glass

 Withstood everything up to .50 ball ammunition and a shaped charge on the windshield.

-A AP round from the PKM did find a weak spot in the door armor and penetrate (a critical hit...)
+An Armor Piercing (AP) round from the PKM did find a weak spot in the door armor and penetrate into the cabin;
+obviously a "critical hit".

 Obviously did not fare well against tank rounds.

-Referemces
+References
 =======================================

 Videos